gitter-badger/miu-1/numark/doc/devnotes.rst

 * Flexibility

-  - Modular over input formats - RST (primary), or Markdown (may not be able to support all features).
+  - Modular over input formats - Numark (placeholder custom markup language), or Markdown (may not be able to support all features).
   - Modular over documentation style - reference, tutorial, book
   - Modular over presentation style - web, handout, slides
   - Can be used as a library if someone else wants to set up their own thing.